 Access to justice is a fundamental bedrock of our democratic society, and the legal sector is of great public importance.
-People often require legal services during important and stressful moments, such as buying a home, resolving disputes, getting injured, relationship issues, being arrested, or facing deportation.
+People often require legal services during important and stressful moments, such as buying a home, resolving disputes, following injury, dealing with relationship issues, being arrested, or facing deportation.

 A diverse range of professionals and businesses provide legal services.
-Among them, solicitors and barristers are the most commonly used by individuals and small businesses.
-Other types of lawyer include licensed conveyancers, chartered legal executives, CILEx Practitioners, costs lawyers, notaries, patent attorneys, trademark attorneys, and probate practitioners.
+Among them, solicitors and barristers are used most.
+Other types of lawyers include licensed conveyancers, chartered legal executives, CILEx Practitioners, costs lawyers, notaries, patent attorneys, trademark attorneys, and probate practitioners.
 Legal businesses vary in size and type, ranging from large corporate law firms to high street practices, barristers’ chambers, and sole traders.
 Effective regulation is crucial to maintain public trust and confidence.

 The Legal Services Board is the oversight regulator for legal services in England and Wales.
-We oversee ten approved regulators, collectively responsible for regulating over 185,000 of the different types of lawyer named above.
+We oversee nine approved regulators, collectively responsible for regulating over 192,000 of the different types of lawyers named above.

 As an independent body, we are separate from the legal profession and the government.
-We operate within a statutory framework set out in the Legal Services Act 2007, which describes our functions and our powers.
-It includes eight regulatory objectives that we and the regulators must promote.
+We operate within a statutory framework in the Legal Services Act 2007, which describes our functions and powers.
+There are nine regulatory objectives that we and the regulators have a legal duty to promote and support.
 They include protecting and promoting the interests of consumers, protecting and promoting the public interest and supporting the constitutional principle of the rule of law.

 We monitor regulators’ performance and ensure that regulation is carried out in the public interest.
 We also collect evidence on legal needs and the operation of the market.

-We also oversee the Office for Legal Complaints and have specific functions concerning the Solicitors Disciplinary Tribunal.
+We also oversee the Office for Legal Complaints, the Board of the Legal Ombudsman, and we have specific functions concerning the Solicitors Disciplinary Tribunal.

-Our mission is to reshape legal services to better meet society’s needs.
-To ensure regulation plays the fullest role possible in connecting people and small businesses who need legal services with the help and advice they need.
+As set out in our ten-year strategy, our mission is to reshape legal services to better meet society’s needs.
+To ensure regulation plays the fullest role possible in connecting people needing legal services with the right help and advice.
 Our business plan includes activities to achieve this.
 For example, technology and innovation project will widen access to justice and ensure regulatory frameworks are open to technology and innovation that benefits consumers.

 Alan Kershaw Chair